oneforawe/config-repo/README.md

 or hidden folder.

-Configuration files are also called config-files, dot-files, initialization files, init-files, run-commands files, rc-files, and so on.
+Configuration files are also called config-files, dot-files, initialization files, init-files, run-commands files, rc-files, and possibly environment files, variable files, and so on.